desmos-labs/desmos/docs/architecture/adr-022-per-subspace-token-factory.md

 ## Context

 Desmos is a social network protocol that allows users to create, share, and engage with content on a decentralized platform.
+It also provides the ability to create subspaces, which represent applications built on top of Desmos.

-Currently, to post or interact with the content in a subspace you need to pay the gas fee using DSM.
+Currently, to post or interact with content within a subspace on Desmos, users are required to pay the gas fee using DSM (Desmos native token).
+This means that there is no direct financial incentive for creating a social network on Desmos itself.

-This have the consequence of not giving any financial incentive on creating a social network on Desmos.
+By allowing subspace admins to mint custom tokens, we are going to enable the implementation of a custom tokenomic system within the subspace.
+This means that when users create or interact with content stored within a particular subspace, they may earn or spend these custom tokens.
+This will provide a new level of flexibility and incentive for users to actively participate within the subspaces.

 ## Decision